reapp/reapp-ui/docs/core/typeahead.md

 Type: `Boolean`

-Decide whether or not to show a custom value such as a static option at the end of your option list that is always shown.
+Determines whether to show a custom value such as a static option at the end of the list of options that is always shown.

 #### props.staticCustomValue